ollipal/my-monitor/README.md

 # my-monitor

+With this application, you can keep track of your behavior, which means t the time spent on:

+- sleeping
+- stydying
+- exercises

+and the quality of:

+- sleeping
+- eating
+- mood

-The application can be found from: https://my-m0nit0r.herokuapp.com/
+The application can be found at: https://my-m0nit0r.herokuapp.com/

+It works with deno + oak framwork, server side rendering with .ejs and is styled with PaperCSS!
+The deployment is automatically with Github Actions to Heroku, and data is stored to PostgreSQL.

 # Running the application locally